The Internet Can’t Get Over Kate Winslet & Allison Janney’s Impromptu Kiss

 "Allison Janney is in this room.
 Allison, I know I don't really know you, but I just want to be you," she says, echoing the feelings of many people.

-The camera turns to Janney, who looks absolutely delighted at being recognized, and she thrust her arms toward Winslet in a very exaggerated air kiss.
+The camera turns to Janney, who looks absolutely delighted at being recognised, and she thrust her arms toward Winslet in a very exaggerated air kiss.

 Advertisement